 - Check out the best video editing laptops and best workstations

-- See the best PC games, best gaming mouse and best virtual tabletop software
+- See the best PC games and best virtual tabletop software

 - See our best laptops under $500 and best smartphones pages

 - Best of CES 2022: Laptop Mag’s top picks

 There's a huge selection of the best 4K laptops, and you'll find these super-sharp displays on the best laptops you can buy, including the best 2-in-1 laptops and workstations.
 And the best 4K laptops can double as video editing laptops and the best photo editing laptops as well.
 However, keep in mind that 4K laptops typically don’t have the best battery life around, so there are some compromises you’ll have to make.
 Looking for something on the creative front? -- Check out our Asus ProArt Studiobook 16 review.
 Also, see our recent Apple MacBook Pro 2021 (14-inch) review.
 If you're looking for something portable and affordable, check out our HP Chromebook x2 11 review.

 We determined which were the best 4K laptops by measuring the nits of brightness and the percentage of sRGB that their panels cover.
 When (not if) 8K laptops arrive, we'll be ready for a whole new page for you.

 If you’re looking for the best 4K laptop ever, that would be the Dell XPS 15.
 Not only does it have the brightest 4K screen around, but it also totes some impressive battery life, so you won’t be making the one compromise that you typically would on most 4K laptops.
 This also marks the first time the XPS 15 gets an OLED display, which is in itself monumental.
 But the system also packs an overclockable Core i9 processor and pairs it with a discrete Nvidia GTX 1650 GPU, making for one beautiful beast.
 If you’re looking to get into video editing or some light to medium taxing games, this laptop is perfect for you.